 Students will stay with host families who will provide breakfast each morning.
 Host families are members of the Potsdam community who are sincerely interested in welcoming American students into their homes.
 You should strive to fit in to the family as much as possible.
 Note that Europeans are extremely economical when it comes to using electricity and water, both of which cost much more than in the US.
-Germans are particularly keen to recycle.
+Keep showers as short as possible.
+There are specific guidelines in Germany regarding recycling that your host family will communicate to you.
+These are mandatory, not optional, in Germany.
+Under no circumstances should you go around the house in bare feet - this is not the custom in Germany.
+Either the family will provide a pair of Hausschuhe for you, or you can purchase an inexpensive pair.
 Please clarify the expectations of your individual family regarding visitors and late evenings.
 In keeping with the policy of the W&M Office of Residence Life, the Reves Center does not offer housing for the family of any students participating in W&M-sponsored study abroad programs.
 Also, family members or friends may not participate in any program activities or excursions.
 If you have family or friends who want to visit you while abroad it is recommended they do so after the completion of the program.